When is Mrs Brown’s Boys on TV this Christmas?

 The BBC have commissioned festive episodes of the sitcom by way of to 2020, however after that it’s unclear the place Mammy will go subsequent.

-If the present have been to be cancelled outright, star Brendan O’Carroll is aware of precisely what would occur within the closing episode.
+If the present had been to be cancelled outright, star Brendan O’Carroll is aware of precisely what would occur within the closing episode.

-He mentioned in an interview with The Every day Star: “We’re booked to do Christmas specials for the BBC till 2020 but when they go, ‘We are going to drop you as we don’t suppose it’s sturdy sufficient’ then I’d kill Agnes off.
+He stated in an interview with The Day by day Star: “We’re booked to do Christmas specials for the BBC till 2020 but when they go, ‘We are going to drop you as we don’t assume it’s robust sufficient’ then I’d kill Agnes off.

 “Our final episode would be the funniest show I’ve ever written for the first 24 minutes.
 Then the last four minutes would break your f**king heart.”